The ONLY One Day In Zadar Itinerary You Need!

-I grew up in Croatia and I visited Zadar many times throughout the years.
-I usually only had a day in Zadar, so I came up with a perfect one day in Zadar itinerary that hits all the main things to see!
+I visited Zadar many times, usually spending a day on my way to France, so I came up with a perfect one day in Zadar itinerary that hits all the main attractions!

 Whether you’re into historical sites or beaches, there are things to do in Zadar for every type of traveler.